BNZ Research

 Stephen Toplis -

-New Zealand’s services sector continued its path of expansion in February, according to the BNZ – BusinessNZ Performance of Services Index (PSI).
+New Zealand’s services sector continued to contract further in April, according to the BNZ – BusinessNZ Performance of Services Index (PSI).

-The PSI for February was 53.0 (A PSI reading above 50.0 indicates that the service sector is generally expanding; below 50.0 that it is declining).
-This was up 0.8 points from January and the highest level of activity since March 2023.
-However, it was still just below the long-term average of 53.4 for the survey.
+The PSI for April was 47.1 (A PSI reading above 50.0 indicates that the service sector is generally expanding; below 50.0 that it is declining).
+This was down 0.1 points from March and the lowest level of activity for the sector since January 2022.

 Stephen Toplis -